 There was no last train to London for me……If my logistical planning was an Ofstead report it would have been outstanding; home within sixteen minutes of final tune Mr. Blue Sky, and no mention of politics throughout the concert; perhaps it was at the coolest rock show of the weekend after all!

-A few years ago I produced a book called “In other news…Recipes”, based on my blog recipes; this week we’ve a large law firm coming in, and their event organizer Jemma ordered a copy for all coming; I asked jemma if I could include a recipe for her in this weeks contribution, and fish soup below was requested.
+A few years ago I produced a book called “In other news…Recipes”, based on my blog recipes; this week we’ve a large law firm coming; their event organiser Jemma ordered a copy for all attending; I asked if I could include a recipe in this weeks blog contribution, and fish soup below was requested.

 1x diced onion, 1x diced fennel, 1x diced clove garlic, 1x sliced leek, 4 tbsp. extra virgin olive oil, 1 tsp. fennel seeds, 1x tsp. coriander seeds, and 1x large pinch of saffron.
 2 small red mullet (retain both bones and fillets), 2x small monkfish tales (retain both bones and fillets), 1 large glass of dry sauvignon blanc, 200g chopped tomatoes (tinned is fine), 1.5 L fish stock, juice of 1 lemon, Tabasco sauce, 80g cleaned and de-bearded mussels, 2x Large Tiger Prawns, seasoning, A sprig of fresh dill.